 Handicap of 16 or more runners = 1st, 2nd, 3rd & 4th

 Login into your bet365 account and click the horse racing page.
-Select the Placepot option for Cheltenham and you'll be taken to the race card for the first race of the day.
+Select the Placepot option for your chosen racecourse and you'll be taken to the race card for the first race of the day.